Merced County Truck Accident Lawyers

 We’ll tell you if you have a case or not, call (888) 488-1391 — We’re here 24 hours a day.

-An 18-wheeler traveling at 60 miles per hour has the potential for greater destruction than most vehicles, and a single mistake on the road can ruin the day for everyone nearby.
-When truck drivers aren’t paying attention, they might not notice traffic has come to a stop up ahead.
+An 18-wheeler traveling at 60 miles per hour has the potential for greater destruction than other vehicles, and a single mistake on the road can ruin the day for everyone nearby.
+When truck drivers aren’t paying attention, they might not notice that traffic has come to a stop up ahead.
 This lack of awareness can lead to devastating accidents if the truck doesn’t have enough space to stop in time, as these vehicles have slower acceleration and longer braking distances.
 Injuries like internal bleeding, broken bones, burns, and disfigurement are just some of the severe consequences of negligent truck driving.

 Paz v.
 Airfax Logistics (settled on 5/26/2020) – settlement in a case involving a client who was involved in a trucking accident and sustained a traumatic brain injury and other trauma.– TINA ESHGHIEH